charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 and lastly setup python, either with `conda`, `uv` or `pip`.

+> **NOTE:** WSL will shutdown if no shell is running, so you need to leave a terminal open on your machine.

 </details>

 And with that you should be able to use a Python environment with CUDA in a linux environment, hosted by Windows.